gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

 When you later prepare the gardenlet Helm chart, a `kubeconfig` based on this token is shared with the gardenlet upon deployment.

-## Create RBAC roles for the gardenlet to allow bootstrapping in the garden cluster
+## Create RBAC Roles for the gardenlet to Allow Bootstrapping in the Garden Cluster

 This step is only required if the gardenlet you deploy is the first gardenlet in the Gardener installation.